-Note: For proper placement the pin on the bottom of the Drive Cover must fit into its hole on the Right Housing (22) prior to securing the Nut.
+Note: For proper placement the tab on the Drive Cover must slide into a slot on the Right Housing (29) and the pin on the bottom of the Drive Cover must fit into its hole on the Housing prior to securing the Nut.
 Do not force.

-9. Finger tighten the Nut, then tension the Saw Chain following the steps in Adjusting Saw Chain Tension on page 9.
+9. Finger tighten the Nut, then tension the Saw Chain following the steps in Adjusting Saw Chain Tension on page 10.